• Skip to content

 Active noise cancelling (ANC, aka active noise control) is a set of audio technologies that actively cancel the ambient noise.

-Both the annoying noise and music reach your ear as sound waves transmitted through the air.
+Both the annoying noise and music reach your ear as sound waves are transmitted through the air.

 So, one simple way to reduce noise is to physically and passively block it.
 For example, there are many soundproofing materials and technologies.

 In the airport, you may notice ground staff are wearing earmuffs to block the engine and other noises.
-In the shooting clubs, it is also common that earmuffs are used.
+In shooting clubs, earmuffs are also commonly used.

-Active noise cancelling (ANC), on the contrary, uses negative sound waves to actively cancel the noise.
+Active noise cancellation (ANC), on the other hand, uses negative sound waves to cancel the noise actively.

 This means ANC requires at least three components: